liam0014/CLAoP-DirectSail/README.md

 >
 > The current GitHub and Steam Workshop versions target the official release of **Caribbean Legend: Age of Pirates 1.2**.
 >
 > Direct Sail's source patches and world-map integration have been reviewed against the final 1.2 game scripts and runtime-tested on the official 1.2 release.
-The base game now includes the corrected Aruba world-map coordinates, so the obsolete `worldmap_init.c.patch` is no longer required; Direct Sail retains a defensive saved-game repair for older saves carrying the previous coordinates.
 >
 > Direct Sail was developed and tested with the **Sea Dogs** DLC installed.
 The newer **Buccaneers** DLC has **not** been used during development or compatibility testing; see [Buccaneers DLC compatibility](#buccaneers-dlc-compatibility).
 >